 On 7th June 1642, the Speaker of the House of Commons sent a letter to Bristol council asking for contributions, by way of a loan, for the defence of the kingdom.
 At the meeting held to discuss the letter, the subscriptions from those present alone amounted to £2,625.
 John Locke, the Mayor, gave £50.
 Eight aldermen raised £300 between them.
 Richard Aldworth gave £150.
 Two others gave £100 and most of the others gave £25 or £50.
 Both Robert Yeamans and Thomas Colston, afterwards proved to be Royalists, gave £50 each.
 Nine councillors gave nothing.
 These were aldermen Jones and Taylor and Francis Creswick, Gabriel Sherman, John Gonning, Miles Jackson, John Langton, Edward Pitt and John Bush.

 In 1643, Bristol, although occupied by Parliamentarian forces still had plenty of Royalist sympathisers in the city of Bristol.
 A merchant, Robert Yeamans, bribed a Captain and three lieutenants of the city guard and gathered a band of around thirty co-conspirators, who were sworn to secrecy by George Boucher, a friend of Yeamans.
 King Charles, at Oxford, was informed that a plan to hand the city over to him was afoot and Prince Rupert was dispatched with an army to take advantage of this.
 On March 7th, the armed conspirators assembled at Yeamans house, which was opposite the Guard House in Wine Street.
-One of the bribed officers was to surrender his men at midnight, at the same time one of the others was to take his men to Bouchers house near Frome Gate.
-When the Gate was seized it was to be opened, another band of men, gathered at Thomas Milward's house on St Michaels Hill, would enter the city.
+What was supposed to have happened was that Captain Hilsdon, Lieutenant Moore and others soldiers involved inthe plot, were to have left the guard house in Wine Street and overpower the guards at Frome Gate.
+As soon as the gate was taken, armed men gathered at Bouchers house near Frome Gate and another band of men, gathered at Thomas Milward's house on St Michaels Hill, would enter the city.
 Other bands of men would attack the other gates.
 When the gates were captured, the bells of St Michael's and St John's would be rung, Prince Rupert, waiting at Cotham, would enter the city through Frome Gate and occupy it.

 The Guard House Doorway - photographed in 1881